RaselHaulader/Helmet-hut-client-side/README.md

 ## Site functionality
-- add items to database
-- delete items to database
+- User can place an order.
+- User can cancel his/her orders.
+- User can add a review with star rating.
-- create items and save into database
+- Admin can create new item or delete any items from database.
-- update database items information
+- Admin also able to make a new admin.
+- Admin can update orders status and delete any order.
 - firebase google authentication
 - react router routing
 - context api and react hooks for state management